bsl/send-sds/README.md

 Forked from [bsl/send-sds][1].

-libmidisds is a C library intended for interfacing your Linux system with devices supporting the MIDI Sample Dump Standard.
+libmidisds is a command-line tool intended for interfacing your Linux system with devices supporting the MIDI Sample Dump Standard.

 ### Dependencies
 * gcc